Gösta Sundqvist

-Gösta Erik Sundqvist (May 17, 1957, Espoo – August 16, 2003) was a Finnish musician and radio personality.
+Gösta Erik Sundqvist (May 17, 1957 – August 16, 2003) was a Finnish musician and radio personality.
 He was the lead singer for Leevi and the Leavings since the forming of the band.
 The name "Leevi" is often taken to mean Sundqvist personally, although this is incorrect, and "Leevi" refers to a late friend of the band members.
 Sundqvist kept himself almost completely hidden from publicity and Leevi and the Leavings never performed in front of a live audience, with only one exception under the name "Tarmo Dynamo".
 In the 1980s and 90s, Gösta and the band gave some interviews but after the year 1996 Sundqvist became a total media hermit.

-Sundqvist is best remembered by the songs he composed, arranged, and wrote the lyrics for.
-His lyrics were down-to-earth which was probably the key to success among the Finnish public.
-His subjects covered loneliness, sexuality, alcoholism, mental health, environment and society, often with sarcasm and black humour.
-In 1990 Sundqvist expanded his work to include radio comedy.
+Sundqvist was born in Espoo.
+He is best remembered by the songs he composed, arranged, and wrote the lyrics for.
+His lyrics were down-to-earth, which was probably the key to success among the Finnish public.
+His subjects included loneliness, sexuality, alcoholism, mental health, environment, and society, often portrayed through the lens of sarcasm and dark humor.
+In 1990, Sundqvist expanded his work to include radio comedy.
 He wrote several humorous shows for the radio station formerly known as Radiomafia, including Tietokoneenkorjauskurssi ("Computer repair course") and Koe-eläinpuisto ("Laboratory animal park").